Nothing sets the mood for a relaxing soak in the bath, or just chilling on a calm rainy evening, like the warm glow and comforting scent of a candle.

 But have you ever lit a candle and noticed all the black soot pouring into the air?
 Commercial store-bought candles tend to be made with potentially harmful paraffin wax and synthetic wicks.

 If you’re even a little bit crafty, you can avoid the toxic chemicals in pre-made candles by learning how to make your own candles with essential oils and cotton wicks.
 By opting for natural ingredients, aromatherapy with pure essential oils can provide double the therapeutic benefit of a scented candle.

 Best of all?
-Candle making is remarkably easy to do.
+Making candles with essential oils is remarkably easy to do.
 This tutorial will walk you through the process so you can enjoy your very own DIY essential oil candles with complete peace of mind.

 Soy Wax or Beeswax?
 How to Select the Right Wax